republicvirgo/chat-bot-facebook-messenger-server/README.md

 ```

 ### Download as zip
-Click [here](https://github.com/StephenGrider/ReactStarter/releases) then download the .zip file.
+Download the .zip file from "Clone or download" button in the top.
 Extract the contents of the zip file, then open your terminal, change to the project directory, and:

 ```
 	> npm install